Gastroenterologists located in Avondale, AZ

 If you’ve seen changes in your stool or have unexplained fatigue or sudden weight loss, these could be signs of colorectal cancer.
-At Southwest Gastroenterology in Goodyear, Arizona, patients can get the qualified care they need to treat a wide range of problems affecting the digestive system.
+At Southwest Gastroenterology in Avondale, Arizona, patients can get the qualified care they need to treat a wide range of problems affecting the digestive system.
 If you’re concerned about your symptoms, book an appointment today using the online scheduling system.

 Cancer occurs when cells in the body begin to multiply and spread prolifically.
 Colorectal cancer is a type of cancer that develops in the colon or rectum.
 Since colon cancer and rectal cancer share many of the same symptoms, they’re often grouped together and called colorectal cancer.